Winning the game of truth with network traffic classification accuracy powered by DPI

 Contact me on LinkedIn

 Christine is DPI marketing expert at ipoque, joining the company in 2013.
 With her background in marketing communications, she is passionate about making people aware of the capabilities of traffic analytics and DPI use cases.
-Christine is a lover of Vietnamese food and spends most of her spare time running and cycling, exploring nature and the outdoors and dreaming of becoming a ranger in a national park.
+Christine is a lover of Vietnamese food and spends most of her spare time running and cycling, exploring nature and the outdoors.

 ipoque blog - discover the latest news and trends in IP network analytics